 2.1.
-BARBOUR COUNTY SCHOOLS will take the following actions to involve parents in the joint development of its district wide parental involvement plan under section 1112 of the ESEA:
+BARBOUR COUNTY SCHOOLS will take the following actions to involve parents in the joint development of its district wide parental involvement plan under sections 1112 and 1114 of the ESEA:

 Parents of participating children are included on the district's Five Year Plan Committee that is responsible for reviewing school performance and making plans to correct deficiencies.